XRPLF/xrpl-dev-portal/content/concept-xrp-ledger-intro.md

 ## Modern Features for Smart Contracts
-[Modern Features for Smart Contracts]: #smart-features-for-smart-contracts
+[Modern Features for Smart Contracts]: #modern-features-for-smart-contracts

 Besides simple value transfer with XRP payments, the XRP Ledger has several advanced features that provide useful functions for building applications that use the Internet of Value to serve previously unknown or impractical needs.
-Rather than running applications as "smart contracts" in the network itself, the XRP Ledger provides tools for contracts, while letting the applications themselves run anywhere, in whatever environment or container is appropriate.
+Rather than running applications as "smart contracts" in the network itself, the XRP Ledger provides tools for settling contracts, while letting the applications themselves run anywhere, in whatever environment or container is appropriate.
 This "keep it simple" approach is flexible, scalable, and powerful.

 A sample of advanced features in the XRP Ledger: